Prevent Type 2 diabetes with the

 The Diabetes Prevention Program is in your community

-Lifecoach Karla Anderson (360) 778-5821 can enroll you and help you change your lifestyle to prevent the onset of type 2 diabetes.
+Lifecoach Diane Smith (360) 395-2355 can enroll you and help you change your lifestyle to prevent the onset of type 2 diabetes.
 The 22 week sessions in a facilitated group are fun and provide you with the support you need to say Not Me!
 To diabetes.

-Some insurance plans will cover the $430 cost for the WSU DPP.
-Check with your insurance provider to see if it is covered.
+Some insurance plans & Medicare will cover the $430 cost for the WSU DPP.
 WSU offers scholarships and payment plans for reduced fees for people with low income.

 Prediabetes can lead to Type 2 diabetes